zerofo/Zing/README.md

 # How to use
 ## Activate
 1. Activate the overlay menu to select Zing.
+Start with the setting screen to select and config the cheating functions.
+Press ZL+B to move to monitor screen when you are done setting up Zing.
+You can toggle between Monitor and Settings by pressing ZL+B. When you press ZL+B from monitor screen the game will be frozen so you can do the setting at your leasure.
+Exiting setting screen will resume the game automatically.
+You can hide the monitor by pressing the tesla activation buttons.
+Press tesla activatoin buttons again to unhide the monitor.
 ## Navigate
 2. Use Dpad, Right stick or Left stick for navigation.
 3. AnyUp and AnyDown moves the cursor up and down.